tenillez/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-I build this portfolio with bootstrap and html/css.
+I built this portfolio with bootstrap and html/css.